 SHORT TERM (ACUTE) OVEREXPOSURE to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE, MANGANESE - Remove from overexposure and apply artificial respiration if needed.
-CHROMIUM- Inhalation of chromium can cause irritation of nasal membranes and skin.

 LONG TERM (CHRONIC) OVEREXPOSURE may lead to siderosis (iron deposits in lungs) and is believed by some investigators to affect pulmonary functions.
 PRIMARY ROUTE OF ENTRY is the respiratory system.
 IRON, IRON OXIDE - Long term overexposure to iron fumes can cause deposits of iron in the lungs (siderosis).
 Lungs will clear in time when exposure to iron and its compounds cease.
 MANGANESE - Long term exposure may lead to "Manganism."
 Central nervous system is affected and symptoms include muscular weakness, impaired speech, impaired movement, and tremors.
 Exposed workers should get quarterly medical examinations for manganism.
 Bronchitis and some lung fibrosis have been reported.
-Overexposure to HEXAVALENT CHROMIUM (CrVI) is reported to cause lung cancer in humans.